khubak/NexusContainer/README.md

 ## Build Instructions

-To build the Docker image, you must first download the Nexus bundle from the Sonatype website and place it in the same directory as the Dockerfile.
-Then, you can run the following command:
+To build the Docker image, run the following command:

 ```
 sudo sh build.sh